 2) The notifying administration of the GSO network identified in 1) above shall respect all coordination agreements that have already been recorded, noting the provisions from resolves further 1d), 1e), 2 and 3.

-2bis) Option A: The notifying administration of the GSO network identified in 2) is urged to provide, upon any request from the notifying administration of a GSO network involved in the coordination agreements referred above, additional information on how the relevant coordination agreements will be respected.
-Efforts should be made to provide this information as soon as practicable.

-Option B: The notifying administration of the GSO network identified in 2) above shall provide, upon any request from the notifying administration of a GSO network involved in the coordination agreements referred above, additional information on how the relevant coordination agreements will be respected with regard to protection from inter-satellite links.
+2bis) The notifying administration of the GSO network identified in 1) above shall provide, upon any request from the notifying administration of a GSO network involved in the coordination agreements referred above, additional information on how the relevant coordination agreements will be respected with regard to protection from inter-satellite links.
 This information shall be provided within 90 days after the reception of the request.

+Reasons: the Republic of Korea supports Option B.

 3) In the frequency bands 27.5-29.1 GHz and 29.5-30 GHz, when a non-GSO system as identified in resolves further 1c) identifies a non-GSO system as described in resolves further 1c) to operate space-to-space links, the BR shall perform the examination in Appendix 2 to this Annex.